-Inputs to RevSim include risk data simulated by various risk models and market prices calculated by AURORA[®].
-See Power Market Price Study, BP-20-FS-BPA-04, § 2.1, regarding AURORA[®].
+Inputs to RevSim include risk data simulated by various risk models and market prices calculated by Aurora.
+See Power Market Price Study and Documentation,

+BP-22-FS-BPA-04, § 2.1.
 Other inputs include deterministic monthly data from other rate development studies.

-4.1.1.1.1 Deterministic Data
+Deterministic data are data provided as single forecast values, as opposed to data presented as a distribution of many values.

+4.1.1.1.1 Section not used